ChicagoBoss/ChicagoBoss/README.md

 *Routes*.
 By default, Chicago Boss uses the same routing conventions as Ruby on Rails (`/controller/action/id`).
 You can customize the routes and provide a base URL in the routes.config file.
+Of course, most routing occurs with the pattern- matching controller logic, e.g.

+    posts('GET', ["category", Category]) ->
+        ...

 *Email*.
 Chicago Boss ships with a miniature MVC for sending multipart emails.
 Emails can be templated with ErlyDTL, and it is easy to provide plain-text and HTML versions of the same email.
-In testing environments, email can be sent directly to the recipient, or in prouction can be relayed to an SMTP server.
+In testing environments, email can be sent directly to the recipient, or in production can be relayed to an SMTP server.

 A Chicago Boss server can also receive email over SMTP.
 Each email address maps to a function in your incoming mail controller, so it is easy to write